Spr 2025-26

 -

 Collaboration policy: You may discuss the problem sets with other students in the class, but since the goal is to practice skills, the actual writing up of the solutions must be done separately.
-You can use AI agents to polish your writing, and for hints on how to solve the problem, but the first draft of the problem must be written by you.
+You can use AI agents to polish your writing, and for suggestions on how to solve the problem, but the first draft of the solution must be written by you.
+You are responsible for the content that AI generated (you lose points for mistakes made by an AI tool).
+You need to understand the AI generated content, and make sure your final answer is to the point and concise.

 -